AbsaOSS/spline/index.md

 To change the port number from *8080* to say *1234* add ```-httpPort 1234``` to the command line.

-(for more details see [Generated executable jar/war](http://tomcat.apache.org/maven-plugin-trunk/executable-war-jar.html#Generated_executable_jarwar) section.
+(For more details see the section[Generated executable jar/war](http://tomcat.apache.org/maven-plugin-trunk/executable-war-jar.html#Generated_executable_jarwar).)

 ###### Standard Java web application (WAR)

-1. In your Java web container (e.g. Tomcat) setup the Spline database connection properties (either via system environment variables or JVM system properties) in the following format:
+1. In your Java web container, e.g. Tomcat, set up the Spline database connection properties either via system environment variables or JVM system properties in the following format:
     ```properties
     spline.mongodb.url=mongodb://11.22.33.44/my_lineage_database_name
     ```

-1. Deploy Spline WAR file to your Java web container (tested on Tomcat 7, but other containers should also work)
+1. Deploy the Spline WAR file to your Java web container (tested on Tomcat 7, but other containers should also work)

 ### Build Spline from the source code